Josue4909/sales-data-analysis-python/README.md

-# sales-data-analysis-python
-Python data analysis project using pandas and numpy to explore retail sales data, identify trends, and generate insights through exploratory data analysis and visualizations.
+# Sales Data Analysis (Python)

+This project demonstrates basic data analysis using Python and pandas.

+## Tools Used
+- Python
+- pandas
+- matplotlib

+## What this project does
+- Creates a sample retail sales dataset
+- Performs exploratory data analysis
+- Groups and summarizes sales by product
+- Visualizes sales trends with charts

+## Purpose
+This project demonstrates basic data analytics skills such as data cleaning, grouping, and visualization.